Exploring Persona Sentiment Sensitivity in Personalized Dialogue Generation: Study Design and Experimental Setup

-\paragraph{GPT Score (G-Eval)} Recent studies have shown that LLM-based evaluations can serve as a cost-effective alternative to human annotation~\cite{chiang2023can}.
-Inspired by Chain-of-Thought prompting for summarization~\cite{liu2023g}, we adapt a similar approach with GPT-4o~\cite{hurst2024gpt} to evaluate dialogue quality, following ~\cite{jandaghi2023faithful}.
+\paragraph{GPT Score (G-Eval)} Recent studies have shown that LLM-based evaluations can serve as an effective alternative to human annotation~\cite{chiang2023can}.
+Inspired by CoT evaluation framework for summarization tasks~\cite{liu2023g}, we adapt a similar approach with GPT-4o~\cite{hurst2024gpt} to evaluate dialogue quality, following ~\cite{jandaghi2023faithful}.
 Our prompt format, along with explicit guidelines for each evaluation dimension, allows the model to provide consistent judgments.
 Full prompt details are available in Appendix~\ref{sec:prompt}.

+\paragraph{Human Evaluation} Beyond the automated metrics, we also conduct a human evaluation on a subset of samples.
+For each configuration under evaluation, we randomly sample 40 persona–dialogue pairs generated by Qwen.
+Three fluent English speakers then rate these samples using the same criteria as the LLM‑based automatic evaluation, but on a condensed 1–3 scale.
+We set the final score for each configuration to the average of the three evaluators’ ratings.